Get even more use out of your crab, shrimp, and fish by making this easy Instant Pot seafood stock. It’s the perfect base for soup, pasta, and sauce.

 Homemade is always better than store-bought, and that’s very true about this seafood stock, too.

 If you’ve ever been intimidated with the idea of making soup base, don’t be!
-The Instant Pot does all the work for you.
+The Instant Pot (or other electric pressure cooker) does all the work for you.
 When it’s finished, you have a flavorful, aromatic base that is ready for cooking.

 Do you like to meal prep?
 I do!
 And as part of my usual routine, I make homemade stock a couple of times a month.